 - Garnish: sliced ginger

-Add the gin, liqueur, lime juice and red wine into a Collins glass with crushed ice and swizzle until the ice starts to melt.
+Add the gin, liqueur, red wine vinegar and lime juice into a Collins glass with crushed ice and swizzle until the ice starts to melt.

 Top with more crushed ice to mound and gently pat down.